 Extracting the starch

-d Repeat steps b and c twice more.
+- Repeat steps 2 and 3 twice more.

-d Leave the mixture to settle in the beaker for 5 mins.
+- Leave the mixture to settle in the beaker for five minutes.

 Making the plastic film